Bioremediation: A Pollution Solution

 The work of Prof Ball and his team often begins in the lab.
 They identify microbes that can break down specific types of waste, along with the nutrients that help them do so faster, and then move into the field.

-Prof Ball’s research team, led by Dr Claire Bird, did precisely this, starting by growing microorganisms in a flask with a small amount of waste oil.
+Professor Ball’s research team, led by Dr Claire Bird, did precisely this, starting by growing microorganisms in a flask with a small amount of waste oil.
 By the end of the project, the team was spraying a mixture of those microbes and all the nutrients they needed onto diesel-contaminated soil.
 From those humble beginnings in a lab, 1000 m3 of contaminated soil eventually became clean enough for use in gardens.6

-At a petroleum facility on Jurong Island in Singapore, another of Prof Ball’s former students, Dr Greg Poi, has implemented a large-scale bioremediation project.
+At a petroleum facility on Jurong Island in Singapore, another of Professor Ball’s former students, Dr Greg Poi, has implemented a large-scale bioremediation project.
 Ground water at the site was contaminated with petroleum compounds (collectively known as ‘total petroleum hydrocarbons’).
-By incubating a cocktail of microbes with the contaminated ground water in a tank, and providing a fresh supply of microbes every month, Dr Poi and Prof Ball created a consortium of 22 microorganisms that successfully treated 200,000 L of water.7
+By incubating a cocktail of microbes with the contaminated ground water in a tank, and providing a fresh supply of microbes every month, Dr Poi and Professor Ball created a consortium of 22 microorganisms that successfully treated 200,000 L of water.7

 Dr Poi has since transferred his bioremediation success to contaminated soil, worked as an industry consultant to oil corporations such as Exxon-Mobil, Shell and Vopax, and established his own bioremediation company in Singapore